Tuurlijk/TYPOTry/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+If you wish to work on the code that built this box, then head over to [https://github.com/Tuurlijk/TYPO3.Packer](https://github.com/Tuurlijk/TYPO3.Packer).